-Riding a snowmobile on the vast open spaces of glacier is an amazing experience.
-Embrace the power of nature with the power of fast going machine.
-When the cold wind and the sun hit your face it's a feeling like no other.
+Riding a snowmobile on the vast open spaces found at the top of a glacier is an amazing experience.
+Embrace clash between the power of nature with the power of modern machines, as you reach some seriously fun speeds!
+When the cold wind and the warm sun both hit your face...
+It's a feeling like no other.

-Most snowmobile tours take place on Langjökull glacier or Sólheimajökull glacier and are a great addition other tours such as the Golden circle or South coast.
-You can be picked up from your hotel in Reykjavik or meet at the basecamp if you are driving a rental car.
+Most snowmobile tours will take place on either the Langjökull glacier or the Sólheimajökull glacier and are a great addition to other tours such as the Golden circle or South coast.
+You can find options that will let you get picked up from your hotel in Reykjavik or if you would prefer you can meet at the basecamp, if you are driving a rental car.

 Most people that move to Iceland choose to live in the lively, culture laden capital area of Reykjavík.
 And maybe in the summer months when the weather is warmer they will venture to the Westfjords for a visit.
 But unfortunately, most tourists and locals alike miss out on what I find to be the most spectacular region of Iceland.

 When travelling by car it is almost by default that travellers follow the beaten track.
 But why not take the alternative route if possible and add a bit to the unexpected and surprising moments of your travel experience?
 Nothing ventured, nothing gained!
 This blog is to describe the Heydalur road, Route 55, which is an alternative way to travel from the south coast of the Snæfellsnes peninsula over to the north coast.